 To change the WireGuard settings make sure that the Tunnel protocol is set to Automatic or WireGuard.

-If Automatic does not work well for you then you can select port 51820 or 53.
+If Automatic does not work well for you then you can select a different port or manually enter a custom port.

 You can enable multihop to increase your anonymity.
 Your Internet traffic will then be routed from one WireGuard server to another.
 Note that this can impact your speed and latency.
 See our guide Multihop with WireGuard if you want to know more.